jpcaparas/docker-web-stack/README.md

 ---

+To connect to the MariaDB service, run:

+        docker-compose exec mariadb mysql -uapp -p

+- This command uses the `app` user.
+There is also a `root` user.
+- Use the password defined on the `docker-compose.yml` file.

+---

 To install composer dependencies, run:

         docker-compose run --rm composer install

 - The `--rm` flag ensures that that intermediate (temporary) containers are deleted once you install packages (to save disk space).
+- The service's data is mounted on the `./mariadb` host folder, which means that data will persist between `docker-compose` `up`s and `stop`s.

 ---